© Eva Blue - Tourisme Montréal

 Expend that pent-up energy

 Kids need to move, and Montréal totally gets this.
-Take them whizzing across the Old Port with MTL Zipline (yes, in winter), let them bounce themselves silly on trampolines at iSaute, head the figurative wall climbing off at the pass with literal rock climbing, then get them using their heads with escape game adventures.
+Let them bounce themselves silly on trampolines at iSaute, head the figurative wall climbing off at the pass with literal rock climbing, then get them using their heads with escape game adventures.
 Wee Luke Skywalkers?
 You’re headed to Laser Game Evolution, but you can also look here a very full list of indoor family activities.
 Splishing and splashing is not only a total hoot, but very relaxing, so why not take them swimming at the Big O’s Sports Centre or the Aquadôme.
 Ever considered hotel pools?
 Be sure to check these kid-friendly hotels too, even if you’re already in Montréal (think: awesome staycation!).

 © Tourisme Montréal, Mathieu Dupuis